Skip to main content

 Intimate partner violence is also linked to mental health problems, including:

 The effects of any type of stalking can be severe.
 Victims of stalking can become depressed, hypervigilant, experience sleep problems, and develop PTSD.
-Victims may cope by taking time off work, changing jobs or schools, and relocating to avoid the stalker (Dardis, 2018).
+Victims may cope by taking time off work, changing jobs or schools, and relocating to avoid the stalker (Dardis et al., 2018).

 The economic impact that accompanies the personal and emotional effects are severe.
-Researchers estimate the lifetime cost of domestic violence is at $103,767 per female victim and $23,414 per male victim, which totals nearly $3.6 trillion over victims’ lifetimes based on a population of 43 million U.S. adults with victimization history (Peterson, 2018).
+Researchers estimate the lifetime cost of domestic violence at $103,767 per female victim and $23,414 per male victim, which totals nearly $3.6 trillion over victims’ lifetimes based on a population of 43 million U.S. adults with victimization history (CDC, 2022a).

 HEALTH EFFECTS ON CHILDREN

 The Adverse Childhood Experience (ACE) Study, published in 2009, investigated the association between childhood maltreatment and later-life health and well-being (CDC, 2009).
-The ACE Study findings suggest that child maltreatment experiences are major risk factors for the leading causes of illness and death as well as poor quality of life in the United States.
+Findings suggested that child maltreatment experiences are major risk factors for the leading causes of illness and death as well as poor quality of life in the United States.
 The more adverse childhood experiences that were experienced by an individual, the greater the risk of developing alcoholism, chronic obstructive pulmonary disease (COPD), depression, illicit drug use, intimate partner violence, sexually transmitted infections, criminality, and smoking.

 RISK FACTORS AND LETHALITY